pradeepsarampalli/QuizApplication/README.md

 ## 👨‍💻 Author

 Developed by **S Pradeep** ✨
-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub and suggest some improvements!